 Ms. Mackey and Messrs.
-Stovall and Russell
+Crawford, Stovall and Russell

-Ms. Mackey and Mr. Stovall do not have employment agreements.
-While Mr. Russell has an employment agreement, it does not independently provide for severance pay or benefits, but instead provides that such amounts will be determined under the Executive Severance Plan.
+Ms. Mackey does not have an employment agreement and Mr. Russell no longer has an employment agreement after his agreement expired.
+While Messrs.
+Crawford and Stovall have employment agreements those agreements do not independently provide for severance pay or benefits, but instead provide that such amounts will be determined under the Executive Officer Severance Plan.
 Ms. Mackey and Messrs.
-Stovall and Russell therefore are eligible executives under the Executive Severance Plan, and their severance pay and benefits for certain terminations of employment not in connection with a change in control are determined under that plan.
+Crawford, Stovall and Russell therefore are eligible executives under the Executive Officer Severance Plan, and their severance pay and benefits for certain terminations of employment not in connection with a change in control are determined under such plan.

 If before or after the period of time, beginning on the date a definitive agreement regarding a change in control is executed and ending 24 months after the change in control occurs (or on the date the definitive agreement terminates, if earlier), Ms. Mackey's or Messrs.
-Stovall's or Russell's employment is terminated by the Company without Cause or by the executive for Good Reason (in each case as defined below), Ms. Mackey, Mr. Stovall or Mr. Russell, as applicable, will be entitled to the following compensation and benefits:
+Crawford's, Stovall's or Russell's employment is terminated by the Company without Cause or by the executive for Good Reason (in each case as defined below), Ms. Mackey, Mr. Crawford, Mr. Stovall or Mr. Russell, as applicable, will be entitled to the following compensation and benefits:

-- (i) his or her Accrued Amounts, paid in the normal course after the termination date; - (ii) an amount equal to the executive's target cash bonus for the Company's fiscal year in which the termination occurs, prorated for the number of days in the fiscal year that have elapsed through the date of termination, and paid in a lump sum within 60 days after the date of termination; - severance pay equal to 150% of the sum of the executive's annual base salary (without giving effect to any reduction in base salary serving as grounds for termination for Good Reason) and target cash bonus, paid in payroll installments over the 18-month period beginning 60 days after the date of termination; - (iv) full vesting of all outstanding time-based equity awards; - (v) under the terms of the performance-based equity award agreements (but not the Severance Plan), the Compensation Committee has the discretion to vest those awards partially or fully; and - (vi) COBRA continuation coverage for the executive and his or her spouse and dependents to the extent such coverage is elected for up to 18 months, with the Company paying the monthly cost above that which an active employee would pay for such coverage and that the executive must pay.
+- (i) his or her Accrued Amounts, paid in the normal course after the termination date; - (ii) an amount equal to the executive's target cash bonus for the Company's fiscal year in which the termination occurs, prorated for the number of days in the fiscal year that have elapsed through the date of termination, and paid in a lump sum within 60 days after the date of termination; - (iii) severance pay equal to 150% of the sum of the executive's annual base salary (without giving effect to any reduction in base salary serving as grounds for termination for Good Reason) and target cash bonus, paid in payroll installments over the 18-month period beginning 60 days after the date of termination; - (iv) full vesting of all outstanding time-based equity awards; - (v) under the terms of the performance-based equity award agreements (but not the Severance Plan), the Compensation Committee has the discretion to vest those awards partially or fully; and - (vi) COBRA continuation coverage for the executive and his or her spouse and dependents to the extent such coverage is elected for up to 18 months, with the Company paying the monthly cost above that which an active employee would pay for such coverage and that the executive must pay.

 If any of the amounts to be paid constitute deferred compensation under Code Section 409A and the executive is a specified employee under that section at the time of his or her termination, any such amounts payable within the 6-month period after his or her termination will instead be paid in a lump sum after the end of that 6-month period.
 Severance pay and benefits will be reduced by any pay or benefits that the Company provides under insurance, plans, contracts or federal or state law.
-As a condition of receiving severance pay and benefits (other than accrued but unused paid time off) under the Executive Severance Plan, the executive must execute and not revoke a general release of claims, and we may require restrictive covenant provisions be included in the release.
+As a condition of receiving severance pay and benefits (other than accrued but unused paid time off) under the Executive Officer Severance Plan, the executive must execute and not revoke a general release of claims, and we may require restrictive covenant provisions be included in the release.